esp32-i2s

 Code Example

-Let’s see an example of using I2S on ESP32 for real-time audio processing.
+Let’s see what an example of using I2S on the ESP32 for real-time audio processing would look like.

 We can capture audio from a microphone, apply sound effects, and then play the processed audio through a speaker or headphones.

-The final code will depend on the device, microphone, or speaker being used.
-But it looks something like this.
+The final code will depend on the specific device, microphone, or speaker we are using.
+But it generally looks something like this.

 void processAudioData(const uint8_t *inputData, uint8_t *outputData, size_t len) {

-// Apply audio processing effects to the inputData and store the result in outputData
+// Apply audio processing effects to inputData and store the result in outputData

 }